-- Implement the Transition Community Center Place Type of the General Plan; - Create a visual and spatial transition between the suburban area and the rural area of the County; - Provide for small, pedestrian-focused, commercial development that provides Retail, Entertainmentretail, entertainment, and Public/Civic/Institutional public/civic/institutional functions in the Transition Policy Area in an interconnected, walkable street pattern that is served by public water and sewer; - Ensure the commercial development provides convenient and safe pedestrian and vehicular connections to adjacent neighborhoods, extensive landscaping at the perimeter, and community space; - Provide for a residential component as multifamily dwelling units over commercial uses or live/work dwelling units; - Locate auto-oriented uses away from pedestrian areas or incorporate them into mixed-use buildings; and - Establish transitions to adjacent residential neighborhoods and roads through substantial open space at the perimeter; variations in building orientation, height step down; and creative and extensive use of landscaping and natural features. - A. Applicability, Size, and Location.
+- Implement the Transition Community Center Place Type of the General Plan; - Create a visual and spatial transition between the suburban area and the rural area of the County; - Provide for small, pedestrian-focused, commercial development that provides retail, entertainment, and public/civic/institutional functions in the Transition Policy Area in an interconnected, walkable street pattern that is served by public water and sewer; - Ensure the commercial development provides convenient and safe pedestrian and vehicular connections to adjacent neighborhoods, extensive landscaping at the perimeter, and community space; - Provide for a residential component as multifamily dwelling units over commercial uses or live/work dwelling units; - Locate auto-oriented uses away from pedestrian areas or incorporate them into mixed-use buildings; and - Establish transitions to adjacent residential neighborhoods and roads through substantial open space at the perimeter; variations in building orientation, height step down; and creative and extensive use of landscaping and natural features. - A. Applicability, Size, and Location.
 The following applies to the TCC Zoning District: - 1.
 Location.
-The TCC Zoning District mustshould be located within the boundaries of the Transition Community Center Place Type as shown on the Transition Policy Area Place Types Map in the General Plan or in such other location that is consistent with the General Plan land use policies applicable to the subject property; - 2.
+The TCC Zoning District should be located within the boundaries of the Transition Community Center Place Type as shown on the Transition Policy Area Place Types Map in the General Plan or in such other location that is consistent with the General Plan land use policies applicable to the subject property; - 2.
 Minimum Zoning District Size.
 The initial TCC Zoning District size must be a minimum of 6 acres; and - 3.
 Incremental Additions. - a.
-The Board of Supervisors may approve a Zoning Map Amendment with incremental additions to increase the size of the Zoning District if the Board finds that such incremental additions are:

-- 1. A minimum of 1 acre in size; - 2.
+The Board of Supervisors may approve a Zoning Map Amendment with incremental additions to increase the size of the Zoning District if the Board finds that such incremental additions are: - 1.
+A minimum of 1 acre in size; - 2.
 Abutting or across a road with no more than 2 lanes from an existing TCC Zoning District; and - 3.
 Connected to the existing TCN Zoning District through road and pedestrian and bicycle networks. - b.
 Incremental additions must comply with requirements of Section 2.03.04. - B. Use Regulations.
 Refer to Table 3.02.03 for uses allowed in the TCC Zoning District. - C. Dimensional Standards.
-Refer to Table 2.03.04-1 for required dimensional standards.
-(Figure 2.03.04-1).
+Refer to Table 2.03.04-1 for required dimensional standards (Figure 2.03.04-1).

 Table 2.03.04-1.
 TCC Zoning District Dimensional Standards

 Standard Requirement

-Dei nsity Requirements
+De nsity Requirements

 1 FAR (max.)
 0.3

-Lot Requirements
+Lot t Requirements

 2 Lot Size (min.)
 No min.

 3 Lot Width (min.)
 No min.

-Set back Requirements ^{1, 2, 3}
+Set tback Requirements

 4 Setback Adjacent to Roads (min.)
 Pursuant to Section 7.04.02

 5 Front Yard (max.)
 15 ft

 6 Side Yard (min.)
 10 ft

 7 Rear Yard (min.)
 25 ft

-Bui Building Requirements
+Bu ilding Requirements

 8 Lot Coverage (max.)
 No max.

-9 Building Height (max.)4 40 ft
+9 Building Height (max.)
+40 ft

-TAE TABLE KEY:

-1Except when the Perimeter Setback required by Section 7.01.07.B. is greater.

-2Except when the a greater Road Corridor Setback or Buffer is required by Section 7.04.02 is greater.

-3Setback and yard requirements may be modified in accordance with the provisions of Section 10.03 or Section 10.10.04.C.
+TABLE KEY: ft = feet, sf = square feet, min. = minimum, and max. = maximum TABLE NOTES: Except when the Perimeter Setback required by Section 7.01.07.B. is greater.
+Except when a greater Road Corridor Setback or Buffer is required by Section 7.04.02.
+Setback and yard requirements may be modified in accordance with Section 10.03 or Section 10.10.04.C.
+Building height may be modified by Special Exception.